TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Debugging throttling: Use throttled-keys-only with CloudWatch Contributor Insights (much cheaper than logging everything), new error codes with actionable detail
 * Multi-attribute keys for GSIs remove need for funky synthetic keys

-* The bizarre latency conundrum
+The bizarre latency conundrum
 * Customer that ran a big batch process once a day.
 Huge 2000X spike in traffic while process running.
 Low traffic interactive app rest of the time.
 * Latency is low and predictable during the batch process.
 Latency is high and unpredictable the rest of the time!
 * App has a few thousand app servers all accessing DynamoDB, enough to handle batch process load
 * Simulated similar traffic pattern and got same result.
-* Requests routed to LB -> Request Rooter -> Storage Node
+* Requests routed to LB -> Request Router -> Storage Node
 * Each request needs metadata which is cached
 * If connections are long lived and hit same router, get the benefit of cache
 * Problem is the 2000X difference in load.
 During batch process all app servers are busy, same app server makes multiple requests using same connection, gets the benefit of caching.
 Rest of the time, app servers are barely used.
 10 TPS total.